redis/redis-doc/topics/key-specs.md

 ## notes

-Some key specs have some non-obvious considerations, in which case they'l contain a short text describing them.
+Notes about non-obvious key specs considerations, if applicable.

 ## flags